 Session Overview

-This session is an opportunity to meet with others and to learn more about what keeps us well.
+This foundation session is an opportunity to meet with others and to learn more about what keeps us well.
 We discuss the things that threaten our wellbeing in our roles and what protects us, and how to stock our Psychological 1st Aid kits.
 We learn about the impact of trauma and stress so we can recognise when we might need some help and where we can find this.
+You can choose to do this session on its own OR you could combine it with the Supporting Your Colleagues/Team session - see full course list for details of this COMBINED option.

 Course Bookings